-The Trust works everywhere in Leicestershire and Rutland of course, but we are trying to focus resources particularly in Living Landscape scheme areas, so that we do not spread ourselves too thinly.
-Briefly, they can be described as follows:
+The Trust works everywhere in Leicestershire and Rutland of course, but we are trying to focus resources particularly in Living Landscape areas to maximise our impact.
+You can discover more about the areas we're working in here.

 The most important area for wildlife in Leicestershire, Charnwood Forest contains a high concentration of Sites of Special Scientific Interest and Local Wildlife Sites.
-These places have become increasingly isolated by activities such as hedge removal, ploughing of grasslands and development.
-The building of the M1 motorway in the 1950s effectively split the area into two.
+These places have become increasingly isolated by hedge removal, ploughing of grasslands and development.
+The building of the M1 motorway in the 1950s split the area into two.

 The Trust is already a big landowner in Charnwood Forest, managing 800 acres of land as nature reserves.
 We need to link these together by working with neighbouring landowners and others, promoting government grant schemes, and perhaps even building wildlife bridges over the motorway.